ninjahome/ninja-go/testCase.md

   - 1.3.3 filter by contact

 2. unread message
-   - 2.1 2 clients are always on the same private node
+   - 2.1 2 clients are always on the same private node✅
-   - 2.2 2 clients are always on the same public node
+   - 2.2 2 clients are always on the same public node✅
-   - 2.3 2 clients are always on the different private node
+   - 2.3 2 clients are always on the different private node✅
-   - 2.4 2 clients are always on the different public node
+   - 2.4 2 clients are always on the different public node✅
-   - 2.5 one client are always on a private node and the other sometimes on different node
+   - 2.5 one client are always on a private node and the other sometimes on different node✅
-   - 2.6 one client are always on a public node and the other sometimes on different node
+   - 2.6 one client are always on a public node and the other sometimes on different node✅

 3. ping pong status✅
 4. connect to localhost node✅